Lawrencium

 Lawrencium is a synthetic chemical element; it has symbol Lr (formerly Lw) and atomic number 103.
-It is named after Ernest Lawrence, inventor of the cyclotron, a device that was used to discover many artificial radioactive elements.
+It is named after Ernest Lawrence, inventor of the cyclotron, a device used to discover many artificial radioactive elements.
 A radioactive metal, lawrencium is the eleventh transuranium element, the third transfermium, and the last member of the actinide series.
-Like all elements with atomic number over 100, lawrencium can only be produced in particle accelerators by bombarding lighter elements with charged particles.
-Fourteen isotopes of lawrencium are currently known; the most stable is ^{266}Lr with half-life 11 hours, but the shorter-lived ^{260}Lr (half-life 2.7 minutes) is most commonly used in chemistry because it can be produced on a larger scale.
+Like all elements with atomic numbers over 100, lawrencium can only be produced in particle accelerators by bombarding lighter elements with charged particles.
+Fourteen isotopes of lawrencium are known; the most stable is ^{266}Lr with half-life 11 hours, but the shorter-lived ^{260}Lr (half-life 2.7 minutes) is most commonly used in chemistry because it can be produced on a larger scale.

-Chemistry experiments confirm that lawrencium behaves as a heavier homolog to lutetium in the periodic table, and is a trivalent element.
-It thus could also be classified as the first of the 7th-period transition metals.
+Chemistry experiments confirm that lawrencium behaves as a heavier homolog to lutetium in the periodic table, and is trivalent.
+It could thus also be classified as the first of the 7th-period transition metals.
 Its electron configuration is anomalous for its position in the periodic table, having an s^{2}p configuration instead of the s^{2}d configuration of its homolog lutetium.
 However, this does not appear to affect lawrencium's chemistry.

-In the 1950s, 1960s, and 1970s, many claims of the synthesis of element 103 of varying quality were made from laboratories in the Soviet Union and the United States.
+In the 1950s, 1960s, and 1970s, many claims of synthesis of element 103 of varying quality were made by laboratories in the Soviet Union and the United States.
 The priority of the discovery and therefore the name of the element was disputed between Soviet and American scientists.
 The International Union of Pure and Applied Chemistry (IUPAC) initially established lawrencium as the official name for the element and gave the American team credit for the discovery; this was reevaluated in 1992, giving both teams shared credit for the discovery but not changing the element's name.

 History

 Albert Ghiorso updating the periodic table in April 1961, writing the symbol "Lw" in as element 103.
 Codiscoverers Latimer, Sikkeland, and Larsh (left to right) look on.

 In 1958, scientists at Lawrence Berkeley National Laboratory claimed the discovery of element 102, now called nobelium.
-At the same time, they also tried to synthesize element 103 by bombarding the same curium target used with nitrogen-14 ions.
+At the same time, they also tried to synthesize element 103 by bombarding the same curium target used with ^{14}N ions.
 Eighteen tracks were noted, with decay energy around 9±1 MeV and half-life around 0.25 s; the Berkeley team noted that while the cause could be the production of an isotope of element 103, other possibilities could not be ruled out.
 While the data agrees reasonably with that later discovered for ^{257}Lr (alpha decay energy 8.87 MeV, half-life 0.6 s), the evidence obtained in this experiment fell far short of the strength required to conclusively demonstrate synthesis of element 103.
 A follow-up on this experiment was not done, as the target was destroyed.
 Later, in 1960, the Lawrence Berkeley Laboratory attempted to synthesize the element by bombarding ^{252}Cf with ^{10}B and ^{11}B. The results of this experiment were not conclusive.